N07070/Dashboard/README.md

 You want to see your twitter feed ?
 Just make a plugin for it.
 You want to be able to see the forecast ?
 Just add a plugin.
 You just want to display something useful ?
 They is a plugin for that.

 As making a plugin is **very** easy, I encourage you to make any plugin you seem interesting.
 Just submit a pull request and I'll add it to the official list of plugins !

+## How to run it ?

+Please note that this is still in development.
+Therefore, the only way for the moment is to run `php -S localhost:8080` ( using php-cli ) in a terminal when you are located in your Dashboard/.
+It give you debug output.
+Then, open your browser and go to <http://localhost:80808>.

 ## Plugins